VMX (streaming service): Rebrand and other ventures

 Vivamax was officially rebranded as VMX in October 2024, coinciding with the platform reaching 12 million subscribers.
 VMX has since launched several ventures beyond video streaming.

 CineSilip Film Festival

 CineSilip is an independent film festival launched in 2025, organized by VMX in partnership with Ayala Malls Cinemas.
-The festival aims to highlight bold, brave, and different Filipino films that explore mature, provocative, and unconventional themes.
+It aims to highlight bold, brave, and different Filipino films that explore mature, provocative, and unconventional themes.

 The festival was established to provide a platform for emerging Filipino filmmakers to tell stories beyond mainstream conventions, particularly those tackling adult or controversial subject matter.
 It also seeks to challenge the stigma surrounding erotic or mature-themed Filipino cinema by providing institutional recognition and a legitimate space for exhibition.